souvikree/souvikRee/README.md

 - :school: I am studying `Computer Science and Business System` at <br/> `Heritage Institute of Technology Kolkata`
 - 🌱 I’m currently learning **`BLOCKCHAIN & WEB3`**
 - 📫 How to reach me: **`souvikg3225@gmail.com`**
-- 👨‍💼: I’m currently open for: `An Intern` or a new `job opportunity`
+- 👨‍💼 I’m currently open for: `An Intern` or a new `job opportunity`
+- 🚀 Interests: `Business Development` `Generating Innovative Business Ideas` `Exploring Startup Ventures`

 <!-- - ⚡ Fun fact: **Not Have any**-->